mozhgans/mozhgans.github.io/_pages/cv.md

 * Fall 2021: Applied Machine Learning intern
   * Vector Institute for AI, Toronto
   *  was an applied machine learning intern.
-Our project was developing and enhancing a recommendation system working with Reddit dataset.
-Later, we used GitHub dataset as well to train our models.
+Our project was developing and enhancing a recommendation system working with the Reddit dataset.
+Later, we used the GitHub dataset as well to train our models.
 In our model, we used large language models to enhance the performance of the representations.
   * Supervisor: Ron Bodkin

-* Spring-Summer 2022: Research and Teaching Assistant
+* Spring-Winter 2022: Research and Teaching Assistant
-  * University of Toronto, UHN, and Vector institute
+  * University of Toronto, UHN, and Vector Institute
   * I have been a research and teaching assistance for the course of “Clinicians Champions in AI”, and also a teaching assistant for the course of “NRCan AI Fundamentals”.
 My roles include developing course materials and delivering the content to participant, and supervising the projects.

   * Team: Devin Singh, Sedef Kocak, Saman Doroodgar, Flora Wan.

+* Fall 2023: Postdoctoral Research Scientist
+  * Stanford University, Palo Alto, California
+  *  My research focuses on applying natural language processing and deep learning generative models to analyze textual and image data alongside gene expression information.
+The models we work with in our projects include inverse reinforcement learning, self-improvement, world models, and meta-learning.
+  * Supervisor: Barbara Engelhardt